666 Ways to Love: Prologue

 666 Ways to Love: Prologue is an EP by Finnish band HIM, released in 1996, only in Finland.
-It is produced by Hiili Hiilesmaa, and was recorded at Finnvox, MD and Peacemakers, Helsinki.
+It was produced by Hiili Hiilesmaa, and was recorded at Finnvox, MD, and Peacemakers, Helsinki.
 It is their first release after a demo in 1995.
-Only 1,000 were produced.
+Only 1,000 copies were produced.
 The woman pictured on the front cover of the album is the mother of HIM's lead singer, Ville Valo.
-The EP was re-released for the first time, on vinyl, on 25 November 2014 in Lashes to Ashes, Lust to Dust: A Vinyl Retrospective '96-'03.
+The EP was re-released for the first time, on vinyl, on 25 November 2014, in Lashes to Ashes, Lust to Dust: A Vinyl Retrospective '96–'03.

 Track listing

 All songs written by Ville Valo, except where noted.